 "We applaud the Sand Springs Recreational Center board for coming forward and stepping up to save Sand Springs Pool, a priceless community treasure," Steve Crowe, director and former CEO of Williamstown Savings Bank, said.
 "They have completed an impressive amount of preparatory work and are approaching this process in a manner that will lead to a successful and sustainable re-opening of the pool as a community gathering place.
 Williamstown Savings Bank is very pleased to be able to support this worthy initiative through our donation to the capital campaign."

 "The Clark is delighted to be able to support this important project, which will not only preserve an historic landmark, but will also reinvent it in an exciting way," John Skavlem, associate director of the Sterling and Francine Clark Art Institute, added.
-"We are particularly
+"We are particularly impressed with the group’s plans to create partnerships with local community organizations such as the Williamstown Youth Center and Williamstown Elementary School.

 "In addition, we think the importance of creating informal community gathering places cannot be overstated, much as the Clark campus serves this purpose.
 We sincerely hope that our gift underscores the significance of this project to the community and spurs other institutions and businesses to do their part to keep it alive."